Lawyer Profile Detail

 - accounting - represented accounting firms in claims relating to auditors’ liability and other matters.

 In addition, Mr. Black has acted for a number of banks, shareholders and businesses in a wide range of commercial disputes.

-He is listed in the 2016 edition of the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as leading lawyer in the area of medical negligence.
+He is listed in the current edition of the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada in the area of medical negligence.

 Mr. Black has spoken and written on a number of topics, including privacy issues, privilege, risk management, various medico-legal issues, and on advocacy.
 He is a member of faculty at the University of Toronto Law School, teaching in the Trial Advocacy class.

 He received his BA (magna cum laude) from Harvard University in 1983, and his LL.B. from the University of Toronto in 1987.
 Mr. Black was called to the Ontario bar in 1989.

 Regulatory risks faced by Auditors: the calm before the wave?